 - Fill muffin tin and bake: Line a muffin tray with cupcake liners.
 Using an ice cream scoop, fill the muffin tray evenly.
 Place the tray in the middle rack and bake for 18-20 minutes, or until an inserted toothpick comes out clean.
 If not, pop them back in for another 1-2 minutes.

-You can very easily make this recipe vegan by swapping out the eggs for a vegan egg replacer, such as Bob's Red Mill.
+Vegan Almond Flour Banana Muffins: You can easily make this recipe vegan by substituting the eggs for a vegan egg replacer, such as Bob's Red Mill.

 Note: Do check the ingredients in the chocolate chips to ensure they don't contain dairy.